geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Same thing for Softmax.
 It also doesn't require order.
 Well, it does require that the two orders be the same.
-It does require that they both point to the same range UOP.
+It does require that they both point to the same range UOp.
 Both the max and the arg are in the same.
 I mean, they obviously would be.